snndmr/OS_2/README.md

 ### Sample output of sequential operation

 ```
 Sequential program launched!
 Reading file1.txt
 Reading file2.txt
- Timer started.
+Timer started
- The mean is 52.35729
+The average is 52.35729
 The standard deviation is 49.04489
- Calculation completed in 19 milliseconds.
+Calculation completed in 15 milliseconds
 ```

 ### Usage for multiprocess operation